CI-WATER/gsshapy/docs/intro.rst

 GsshaPy relies on a Python module called mapkit to generate visualizations.
 This will automatically be installed when you install GsshaPy.

-It is recommended to use Anaconda to install GsshaPy (See: https://www.continuum.io/downloads).

 .. _gsshapy-installation:

 Installation